imi-bigpicture/bigpicture-metaflex/README.md

-# metadata-schema
+# Bigpicture Metadata Schema

 Metadata schemas for BIGPICTURE data submission.
 Based on SRA/EGA/ENA metadata schemas.

-## BIGPICTURE Metadata Specification Dependencies
+## Bigpicture Metadata Specification Dependencies

-This version of the BIGPICTURE Metadata Storage File Fromat Specification (v.0.10.0) complies to and depends on:
+This version of the Bigpicture Metadata Storage File Fromat Specification (v.0.10.0) complies to and depends on:

 - The Common Mandatory Metadata Structure (CMMS) version 0.1.1
 - The Mandatory Submission Metadata for Directly Accessible Datasets (MSMdad) version 0.1.2

 ## Structure

-The schema developed explicitly for BIGPICTURE, extending the SRA/EGA/ENA metadata schema, are located in files prefixed with BP.
+The schema developed explicitly for Bigpicture, extending the SRA/EGA/ENA metadata schema, are located in files prefixed with BP.
 The following paragraphs discuss each of the newly created files in more depth.

 ### BP.common.xsd

-Implements several types that are used FileBaseType which is in other BIGPICTURE types:
+Implements several types that are used FileBaseType which is in other Bigpicture types:

 - FileBaseType: Type for representing a submitted data file with filename and checksum.
 - AttributeBaseType: A base attribute type that is identified by a `TAG`.
 StringAttributeType, NumericAttributeType, MeasurementAttributeType, CodeAttributeType, and SetAttributeType extends from this type.